ingmarboeschen/JATSdecoder/README.md

 You can extract adjustable n words around a pattern match in a sentence with **ngram()**.
 Its function **letter.convert()** unifies hexadecimal to unicode characters and, if [CERMINE](https://github.com/CeON/CERMINE) generated XML files are processed, special error correction and special letter uniformisation which is extremely relevant to its ability to extract statistical results in text.

-For a detailed description of each function see the full [documentation]()
+The contained functions are listed below.
+For a detailed description see the full [manual]().

 - **JATSdecoder::JATSdecoder()** uses functions that can be applied stand alone on NISO-JATS coded XML files or text input:
   - get.title()      # extracts title